July 2017 Pennsylvania murders: Arrests

 Second cousins Cosmo DiNardo (born January 21, 1997) and Sean Michael Kratz (born February 14, 1997), both age 20, were charged in the murders.

 On July 10, DiNardo was arrested for an unrelated weapons charge.
-Despite 30 run-ins with local police, DiNardo, the son of a wealthy businessman, had for unexplained reasons never been convicted of a crime.
+Despite 30 run-ins with local police, DiNardo, the son of a wealthy businessman, had never been convicted of a crime.
 DiNardo was later released after his father posted 10% of the $1 million bail.

 On July 12, DiNardo was arrested and charged for stealing and attempting to sell a car that belonged to Thomas Meo for $500.
-Suspicion was also raised by the fact that Meo left his insulin in the car, something his family said would have been unusual for him to do.
+Suspicion was also raised by due to Meo having left his insulin in the car, something his family said would have been unusual for him to do.
 His bail was set at $5 million.
 The next day, DiNardo confessed to the murder of the four men.
 In exchange for his confession, prosecutors stated that they would not seek the death penalty.

 The day after his confession, DiNardo was charged with four counts of criminal homicide, conspiracy to commit criminal homicide, abuse of a corpse, and 12 other charges.

 On July 14, Sean Michael Kratz was also charged with three counts of criminal homicide, conspiracy to commit criminal homicide, abuse of a corpse, and two other charges.
 Unlike DiNardo, Kratz had a criminal history of burglary, conspiracy, criminal trespassing, theft, receiving stolen property, and criminal mischief.

 On May 16, 2018, DiNardo pleaded guilty to four counts of murder and was sentenced to four consecutive life sentences without the possibility of parole.
 Later that day, Kratz rejected a plea deal of 118 years with the possibility of parole after serving 59 years.
 His trial was scheduled for 2019.

 On November 15, 2019, Kratz was convicted of first- and second-degree murder in the death of Dean Finocchiaro and voluntary manslaughter in the deaths of Tom Meo and Mark Sturgis and was later sentenced to life in prison without the possibility of parole.